Babylonian captivity: Second campaign (589–587 BCE)

 Nebuchadnezzar and the Babylonian forces returned in 589 BCE and rampaged through Judah, leaving clear archaeological evidence of destruction in many towns and settlements there.
 Clay ostraca from this period, referred to as the Lachish letters, were discovered during excavations; one, which was probably written to the commander at Lachish from an outlying base, describes how the signal fires from nearby towns were disappearing: "And may (my lord) be apprised that we are watching for the fire signals of Lachish according to all the signs which my lord has given, because we cannot see Azeqah."
 Archaeological finds from Jerusalem testify that virtually the whole city within the walls was burnt to rubble in 587 BCE and utterly destroyed.

 Aftermath in Judah

-Archaeological excavations and surveys have enabled the population of Judah before the Babylonian destruction to be estimated to have been approximately 75,000.
-Taking the different biblical numbers of exiles at their highest, 20,000, this would mean that perhaps 25% of the population had been deported to Babylon, with the remaining majority staying in Judah.
-Although Jerusalem was destroyed, with large parts of the city remaining in ruins for 150 years, numerous other settlements in Judah continued to be inhabited, with no signs of disruption visible in archaeological studies.
+Excavations indicate a sharp decline in population in post-conquest Judah.
+Estimates of Judah's population before and after the Babylonian campaigns vary among scholars, but generally point to a drop from roughly 110,000 to somewhere between 15,000 and 40,000 inhabitants.
+This collapse cannot be attributed to deportations alone, but also to wartime deaths due to various reasons and voluntary flight abroad.
+Archaeologist Avraham Faust suggests that between the deportations and executions of Judeans by the invading Babylonians, plus the famines and epidemics that occurred during the war, the Israelite population of Judah may have been reduced to as little as 10% of what it had been in the time before their exile to Babylon.

-Archaeologist Avraham Faust suggests that between the deportations and executions caused by the Babylonians, plus the famines and epidemics that occurred during the war, the population of Judah may have been reduced to as little as 10% of what it had been in the time before deportations.
+Although Jerusalem was destroyed, with large parts of the city remaining in ruins for 150 years, other Israelite settlements in Judah continued to be inhabited, without signs of disruption visible in archaeological studies.